moijafcor/Aliaxer/README.md

 *Avoid using* remote sources of aliases that you don't control yourself or are not properly vetted by you.

 You don't want any command running on your terminal that you are not certain of what it does.

+# Best Practices

+When scripting your aliases first consider if a (shell function)[https://www.gnu.org/software/bash/manual/bash.html#Shell-Functions] is better suited for your purposes instead of an alias because, as stated on the (Bash Manual)[https://www.gnu.org/software/bash/manual/bash.html#Aliases], they are a much more powerful instrument:

+> For almost every purpose, shell functions are preferred over aliases.

 # Dependencies
 ## Python < 2.7